Should I Accept a Settlement Offer From an Auto Insurance Company?

 Contact a New York Car Accident Attorney

 If you or a loved one were injured in a car accident due to another person’s negligence, it is understandable that you may need money as soon as possible to pay your bills.
 However, an auto insurance company is determined to pay you as little as possible.
-Contact a Car Accident Attorney in New York at Douglas and London.
+Contact the New York City personal injury lawyers at Douglas and London.
 After evaluating your case and determining whether your claim is valid, we will protect your rights and negotiate fair compensation.
 We offer free consultations, so schedule an appointment by calling or texting 24/7 or completing our online contact form.
 There is no fee unless you receive compensation.
 Hablamos Espanol.